Steven Spielberg: Awards and honors

 Spielberg has won three Academy Awards.
 He received nine nominations for Best Director, and won twice (for Schindler's List and Saving Private Ryan).
 His third was in Best Picture, for Schindler's List.
+He is the only director to receive a Best Director nomination from the academy in 6 different decades.
 In 1987, he was awarded the Irving G. Thalberg Memorial Award for his work as a creative producer.
 Drawing from his own experiences in Scouting, Spielberg helped the Boy Scouts of America develop a merit badge in cinematography to promote filmmaking as a marketable skill; the badge was launched at the 1989 National Scout Jamboree.
 In 1989, Spielberg was presented with the Distinguished Eagle Scout Award.
 Spielberg received the AFI Life Achievement Award in 1995.

 In 1998, he was awarded the Order of Merit of the Federal Republic of Germany.
 The award was presented to him by President Roman Herzog in recognition of Schindler's List and work with the Shoah Foundation.
 Spielberg was awarded the Medal for Distinguished Public Service in 1999, in recognition for Saving Private Ryan.
 For the same film, he also received an award for Outstanding Directorial Achievement in Motion Pictures by the Directors Guild of America.
 The next year, he received the Lifetime Achievement Award from the Directors Guild of America.

 Spielberg was given a star on the Hollywood Walk of Fame in 2003, located on 6801 Hollywood Boulevard.
 Additionally, he was awarded the Blessed are the Peacemakers Award from the Catholic Theological Union in 2003.
 On July 15, 2006, Spielberg was awarded the Gold Hugo Lifetime Achievement Award at the Summer Gala of the Chicago International Film Festival, and was awarded a Kennedy Center honor on December 3.
 The tribute to Spielberg featured a biographical short film narrated by Liam Neeson, and a performance of the finale to Leonard Bernstein's Candide, conducted by John Williams.